 Luxury glamping and llama trekking

 For a staycation with a difference head to The Merry Harriers in Hambledon - where you can stay in a shepherd's hut and trek with llamas.
-We're giving away a trekking experience and stay for two people.

 The Merry Harriers is a traditional pub in the small pretty village of Hambledon, near Godalming.
 It feels like a million miles from anywhere with views out over fields and woodlands, but it’s an easy drive to the A3, and Witley and Milford railway stations, with direct services to London Waterloo, are also just a few miles away.